Azure/InnovationEngine/scenarios/ocd/CreateAKSDeployment/README.md

 ## Add HTTPS termination to custom domain

 At this point in the tutorial you have an AKS web app with NGINX as the Ingress controller and a custom domain you can use to access your application.
-The next step is to add an SSL certificate to the domain so that users can reach your application securely via https.
+The next step is to add an SSL certificate to the domain so that users can reach your application securely via HTTPS.

 ## Set Up Cert Manager